Spinal Cord Injury Lawyers in Baltimore

 Compression is the most common type of spinal cord injury (what results when pressure is inflicted upon the spinal cord).
 Contusion, or spinal cord bruising, is also a tragically common occurrence.

-Contact our seasoned spinal cord injury lawyers at Snyder and Snyder who have been serving Maryland and DC area if you or a loved one has suffered from a spinal cord injury as a result of medical malpractice or negligence.
+Contact our seasoned spinal cord injury lawyers in Baltimore at Snyder & Snyder who have been serving Maryland and DC area if you or a loved one has suffered from a spinal cord injury as a result of medical malpractice or negligence.